What Is a QDRO?

 What a QDRO does

-It instructs the plan administrator to pay a defined share of an employer plan — such as a 401(k) or pension — to the non-employee spouse (the 'alternate payee'), without the early-withdrawal penalty that would otherwise apply.
+A QDRO instructs the plan administrator to pay a defined share of an employer plan — such as a 401(k) or pension — to the non-employee spouse, who is called the alternate payee.
+The payment is made without the 10% early-withdrawal penalty that would otherwise apply to pre-retirement distributions.
+The alternate payee can roll their share into their own retirement account or take it as a distribution (and pay ordinary income tax).

 How it relates to the divorce decree